LJPZebra/OLU/README.md

 * Carefully center the beam into the opening by fin adjusting the orentation of the galvometer mirror.
 Once done fix the mirror position with the fixation screw.

 * Fix the illumination objective.

+* Detach the fiber to prevent to domage it and fix the ligh-sheet holder onto the motorized stage of the microscpe body.

+### Detection path

+* fix the detection objectives and insert the filters (?,?,?) in to the filter holders.
+Attach the Hamamatsu camera to the camera port.

+### Sample holder